john-cornell/GPTNet/README.md

 GPTApiProperties properties = GPTApiProperties.Create<GPTApiAnthropic>(
                 configuration["ApiKey"], configuration["Model"], configuration["ModelVersion"]);

 //Huggingface - Given Huggingface data is in appsettings.json as with these keys.
 GPTApiProperties properties = GPTApiProperties.Create<GPTApiHuggingface>(
                 configuration["ApiKey"], configuration["Model"]); //and temperature may also be passed

 ```

+### Note: GPTOpenAI still exists for backwards compat, but renamed a new class to keep to standards.
+Please use GPTApiOpenAI as I can't guarentee I will remember to always update GPTOpenAI (I will do my best) for later changes

 ## GPTChat
 The GPTChat class provides a simple bot interface.
 Initialize with your OpenAI or Huggingface info: